Something big is happening in Canadian real estate investing. Money is leaving Canada at record speeds, and it’s heading south to the United States.

 The U.S. is the main destination for this money.
 Even major Canadian pension funds are now investing billions in American single-family homes instead of Canadian properties.

 When the big institutional investors move their money, you should probably pay attention.
+Our US cross-border investing hub walks through the entire process from financing to entity setup.

-The Capital Gains Tax Problem
+The Capital Gains Tax Uncertainty

 Canada Doesn’t Want Foreign Investment (But the U.S. Does)